matt9527-marist/MyObsidianNotes/Parallel Processing/Introduction.md

 	std::cout << GenerateWelcomeMessage(userName) << "\n";
 }
 ```
-Functions must be declared in the right order they are being called, or they must be all declared
+Functions must be declared in the right order they are being called, or they must be all declared as prototypes at the top of the code.

+**Header Files**
+These are .h files.
+This is one solution we can implement to have all function declarations inherited.
+• Prevent clutter by housing function declarations separate
+from .cpp definitions.
+• .h file to include function declarations and
+• .cpp to include function definitions.